jawher-Mansour/Tracking_Unit/ReadMe.md

 # GPS GPRS Tracking system for covid-19 patient

-this project is based on Atmega328p SIM28 as a GPS sensor and SIM800 for sending data to firebase (remote server) and it is battery powered device .
+This project is based on Atmega328p SIM28 as a GPS sensor and SIM800 for sending data to firebase (remote server) and it is battery powered device .

 ![alt text](https://github.com/jawher-Mansour/pics/blob/master/Track1.jpg)
 ![alt text](https://github.com/jawher-Mansour/pics/blob/master/track.jpg)

 ### Requirements